fc-ideas/Nature-s-Binary-Ladder/README.md

 The proposal blends ideas from physics, information theory, renormalisation, and complexity science.
 It argues that nature “quantises length, not volume,” because the control parameters that define new behaviours — coherence lengths, diffusion lengths, orbital radii, boundary layers — depend on *linear* size.

-The Binary Ladder offers new predictive hand-offs for simulations, a curriculum for teaching multiscale science, and a roadmap for where undiscovered physical or biological phenomena may lie — including unexplored windows near the GUT scale and beyond the Local Group.
+As a conceptual scaffold, the Binary Ladder is coherent and pedagogically powerful, but it remains a hypothesis rather than a tested physical law; the current evidence consists of curated correspondences rather than falsifiable predictions.
+We therefore present it as a *proposed dyadic log-length coordinate system* that seems to organise many emergent transitions and invite others to probe, extend, or falsify it.
+If future work validates the pattern quantitatively, the same structure could offer predictive hand-offs for simulations, a multiscale curriculum, and a roadmap for unexplored physical and biological windows — including those near the GUT scale and beyond the Local Group.

-If validated, the framework may provide the first unified explanation for why the Universe builds structure in such strikingly regular steps.

 ---